Milne Hollow: Description

 Milne Hollow is a wide section of the valley of the East Don River.
 It was first inhabited by Europeans in the 19th century.
 The Milne family set up a pioneer farm and mill on the river.
 The river itself flows from the north-west to the south-east of the hollow.
 To the north-west and south-east, the river floodplains are forested.
 Along the south and west slopes of the hollow, the Canadian National rail line crosses the hollow, following the river valley.
 Along north-south lines, the Don Valley Parkway descends into the hollow where a large interchange exists for access to Lawrence Avenue, an arterial road crossing the hollow on an east-west direction.

 Other than transportation uses, the hollow is in a natural state.
-In the south-east quadrant is Moccasin Creek Park.
+In the south-east quadrant is Moccasin Trail Park.
 Along the river, and occupying the east bank of the river and the south-east quadrant of the valley is the Charles Sauriol Conservation Reserve, which continues to the south-east along the East Don River.